-DBME establishes policies, procedures, and guidelines for the Nutrition Assistance (NA) Program.
-DBME is responsible for tracking and providing data on Able-Bodied Adult Without Dependents (ABAWD) and work registrants.
-Family Assistance Administration (FAA) Eligibility Workers within DBME determine NA eligibility and screen NA applicants and recipients for work registration and referral to E&T services.
+Division of Benefits and Medical Eligibility (DBME) establishes policies, procedures, and guidelines for the NA Program.
+DBME is responsible for tracking and providing data on ABAWDs and work registrants.
+DBME Family Assistance Administration (FAA) Eligibility Workers determine NA eligibility and screen NA applicants and recipients for work registration and for referral to E&T services.